oscbyspro/Ultimathnum/README.md

 |  32-bit | I32    | U32      |
 |  64-bit | I64    | U64      |

-Systems integers are intentionally simple so that the things you build with them may be simple.
+Systems integers are intentionally simple, so the things you build with them may be simple.
 The protocol only requires efficient byte-swapping and 2-by-1 division algorithms.

 <a name="nomenclature-trusted-input"/>

-#### What is a trusted input?
+#### What is a guarantee type?

 > Trust me, I know what I'm doing...